-Today, we transfer to the Eugene F Correia International airport to take a scheduled charter flight over rainforest miles of savannah to KAIETEUR FALLS.
-Here we will have a 2hour guided tour of the falls cloud its forest and ecosystem.
+Today, we transfer to the Eugene Correia International airport to take a scheduled charter flight over miles of rainforest and savannah to KAIETEUR FALLS.
+Here we will have a 2hour guided tour of the falls cloud and its forest ecosystem.
 With a single drop of 822 feet, Kaieteur falls are five times the height of Niagara but are only visited by a handful of tourists.
-Kaieteur is most impressive in the rainy season when billions gallons of water cascade over the edge creating breathtaking fusion of noise, spray and colour.
+Kaieteur is most impressive in the rainy season when billions gallons of water cascade over the edae creating breathtaking fusion of noise, spray and colour.